NiclasvanEyk/keepac/README.md

 Renders the nearest changelog right inside your terminal using [charmbracelet/glamour](https://github.com/charmbracelet/glamour).

+> Since keepac uses `glamour` to render markdown, you can theme its output by setting the `GLAMOUR_STYLE` environment variable to one of the [available styles](https://github.com/charmbracelet/glamour/tree/master/styles/gallery) or [create your own](https://github.com/charmbracelet/glamour/tree/master/styles).

 ### `changelog search`

 Searches for changes matching the given search query.